cowang4/cowang4.github.io/_posts/2016-4-18-Mathematical-Functions-and-Global-Variables.md

 and starts painting.
 He is a little surprised that the paint is blue, since it was in the 'red paint' spot, but the woman must know that and have left him the color paint she wanted, even though the label doesn't correspond.
-He paints the shed blue, she comes home exausted from work and is furious that the painter painted the shed blue.
+He paints the shed blue, she comes home exhausted from work and is furious that the painter painted the shed blue.
 "I left the can of red paint in that spot yesterday!" she says.
 "It isn't my fault," the painter says, "I did exactly as you said.
 How was I supposed to know the wrong can was there?"
 Clearly the painter is right, he did his job.
 But the woman did put the red can of paint in the spot labeled 'red paint' there only yesterday.
-Unbenounced to both of them, the woman's husband was up late last night putting the second coat of blue paint on his new birdhouse, and in his haste to get to sleep, he mixed up the cans of paint when he put them back on the shelf.
+Unbeknownst to both of them, the woman's husband was up late last night putting the second coat of blue paint on his new birdhouse, and in his haste to get to sleep, he mixed up the cans of paint when he put them back on the shelf.
 What a disaster! _That_ is my